All Episodes

 You don't negotiate peace.

-You know, negotiate terms of surrender.
+You negotiate terms of surrender.

 And nobody's talking about that.

-In the meantime, uh, we continue to spend money we don't have throwing it around in all these places.
+In the meantime, we continue to spend money we don't have throwing it around in all these places.

-And you've got a you've got an area of the world, the Middle East, which is undergoing an uprising where we've been lied to about what that's all about, this Arab Spring.
+And you've got an area of the world, the Middle East, which is undergoing an uprising.

 One story that I do believe has some truth in it, the Wall Street Journal a couple days ago, Jewish donors and fundraisers are warning the Obama re-elect campaign to presidents at risk of losing financial support because of concerns about his handling of Israel.